sdgamboa/taxPProValidation/discrete-binary/README.md

-# Discrete binary attributes
+# Discrete attributtes of type "binary"

-This script runs the code for running the 10-fold cross-validation of the attributes/physiologies with attribute type "binary".
-An example is 'sphingolipid producing' and it must have values TRUE and FALSE.
+The phytools package is used for the propagation of discrete attributes.
-Both TRUE and FALSE values are necessary since the
-ASR didn't perform well when only TRUE or only FALSE values were used.
+Attributes of type "binary" are those with logical attribute values, i.e., TRUE and FALSE.
+An example is 'sphingolipid producing'.
+Both TRUE and FALSE values are necessary since the ASR didn't perform well when only TRUE or only FALSE values were used.

+The scripts here:

+1. Create files with the propagation results in a 10-fold cross-validation approach (folds 1 through 10).
+The "test" files contain the real annotations that were left out of the propgation.
+The "propagation" files contain the results of the propagation withouht the test set.

+2. Calculate the Matthew's correlelation coefficient using the \*Fold\*csv files.

+3. Create a summary with MCC values at different ranks and other metrics.

 ## Steps for reproducing